ZivaVatra/SDAT/README.md

 ### April 2021

 New version 2 released, this has some new features, including configurable jobs and scanner configurations.
 Look at documentation below for more info.
-The old version (now renamed version1) will live in the version1 branch, if anyone needs it.
+The old version (now renamed version 1) will live in the version 1 branch, if anyone needs it.

 ## Overview: